adyanth/splitwise-firefly-sync/README.md

 This tool syncs the expenses from [Splitwise](https://www.splitwise.com) to [Firefly III](https://www.firefly-iii.org) using their respective APIs.

+This is designed to be run as a cron job to sync the past `n` days' transactions.

 ## Environment Variables

 Set these variables either in the environment or a `.env` file along with the script.
 For docker, the location would be `/app/.env`.